 Academic advising for students in the College of Arts and Sciences is available in each of the departments in the college.
-Advising is required prior to each registration and encouraged at other times.
-The Academic Services unit of the Dean's Office (100 I.G.
-Greer) certifies students for graduation; provides senior academic audits; assists students with special course processing, dropping and adding classes; and responds to general inquiries regarding students' academic programs.
+Advising is required prior to registration for each semester and encouraged at other times.
+The College Advising and Support Services Hub (CASSH) of the Dean's Office is located in room 100 of I.G.
+Greer Hall.
+The CASSH office works to develop appropriate support services for students with majors in the College and for faculty and staff who work with these studesnts.
+Undeclared students and studetns with majors in other Colleges are also provided with academic services related to classes offered within the College.